miharekar/mrsi-gallery/README.md

-mrsi gallery
+mrsi-gallery
 =============

-mrsi gallery is a simple full screen background image gallery that uses CSS3 background-size attribute instead of JavaScript for completely filling up the browser window with images.
+mrsi-gallery is a is a simple full-screen HTML5/CSS3 background image gallery that takes full advantage of modern technologies.
+It uses CSS3 background-size and transitions when available.
+When not it fallbacks to fully optimized JS for the same features.
-It also uses CSS3 tranitions if possible to fade between the pictures so it's ultra fast.

-NEW: Both (background-size and transitions) now fallback to JS alternatives.

 Browser Support
 -------

 It works super fast in modern browsers ([bg-size support](http://www.w3schools.com/cssref/css3_pr_background-size.asp) & [transition support](http://www.w3schools.com/cssref/css3_pr_transition.asp)) fast in a bit outdated browsers and acceptable in others.
-Should work even on IE < 6 but has not been tested (yet).
+Should work even on outdated browsers but has not (yet) been tested.

 Why?
 -------

-I needed something like this for my new website ([WIP](http://mr.si/index2.php)) and I didn't find anything like it so I made this from scratch.
-It uses all the new technologies and when they are not available it fallbacks to highly optimized JS.
+I needed HTML5 full screen gallery for my new website ([WIP](http://mr.si/index2.php)) but I didn't find anything that uses all the modern technologies available so I made one myself.

 How far are we?
 -------

-It's pretty much done, but any and all ideas / bug reports /suggestions are highly welcomed and appreciated.
+It's pretty much done, but any and all ideas / bug reports / suggestions are highly welcomed and appreciated.

 Demo
 -------